Celebrate nature and care for the Earth

 Prepare: Make a plan and know what you’re getting into before heading out.
-This is especially important when exploring a new area during the time of COVID-19.
 Guidelines may be different than you expect and you want to make sure you respect any special rules.

 Care: This goes hand-in-hand with the classic outdoor lovers phrase, “leave no trace.”
 When you visit the great outdoors, you should leave things as you found them.
 We want our outdoors to stay beautiful for everyone to enjoy and we all play a part in that.

 Connect: Be friendly with those you encounter along your way and get to know the area you’re exploring.
 Read interpretive signage, learn about and pay tribute to the Indigenous heritage and show appreciation for the surrounding area.

 Earth Day brings all these principles to the forefront, but because it’s all about environmental protection, care is key.
 Please leave nature the way you found it by packing trash out–you can also make a goal to collect trash you may see–and please throw disposable masks into trash receptacles or pack them out, After Oregon’s devastating fires in 2020, wildfire prevention is also a huge priority.
 Before you head out into nature, please check fire dangers and if there are any active burn bans in place.
 Learn more about preventing human-caused wildfires >>>